biotracking/TJsFiles/README.md

 {"prefix",daynumber,"btf"}.mat (This contains only the btf data in matlab matrix format, can be loaded directly into matlab), {"prefix",daynumber,"matrixofinteraction"}.mat (This contains only the matrix of interaction)

+The btf matrix in Matlab has the following columns

+TAG NUMBER, UNIX TIMESTAMP, X-COORDINATE, Y-COORDINATE, Z-COORDINATE, SPEED, X-ORIENTATION, Y-ORIENTATION, Z-ORIENTATION, NEIGHBOURING MONKEY (ONLY ONE SELECTED)

 3. Use "generateheatmap.m" to get the heatmaps as .png images in the current directory (Format can be changed within the program).
 4. "createvisualization.m" is used to generate a video on matlab.
 (Usually use camtasia/jing screen capture to generate .mp4 files)
 5. "convertmatrix2btf.m" to get btf files for individual days in a user input folder